lam5ter/createunsw.github.io/_people/MichaelOConnor.md

 year: 2014
 layout: people
 ---
+- 2014 Co-Head of Sales
-2014 Co-Head of Sales, Head of 3D Printing
+- 2014 Head of 3D Printing